Skip to main contentSkip Navigation or Skip to Content

 ACCT 1221: Accounting II

 Building on ACCT 1211: Accounting 1, students develop the ability to prepare and analyze increasingly complex financial statements.
-Topics include partnership accounting, corporate accounting; long-term liabilities; investments and international operations; the cash flow statement; and financial statement analysis.
+Topics include current and long-term liabilities, payroll accounting, partnerships; corporate accounting; investments, statement of cash flow; and financial statement analysis.

 Learning outcomes